marcuslull/CAGrading/README.md

 **Hints**: read up on lambdas and functional interfaces.

+## Process breakdown
+1. Understand clearly the problem statement and ask clarifying questions if needed.
+2. Prepare the README.md to outline resolution process
+3. Explore assumptions and document
+4. Technical design
+5. Code
+6. Test
+7. Refactor for optimization
+8. Test
+9. Documentation
+10. Submit for review

 ## Interpretation and assumptions
 * Use the Java streams API where possible
 * Generate random grades between 0-100 inclusive using the provided code